testable/node-script-utils/README.md

 ### Screenshots

-One command that has no `testable-utils` equivalent is `browser.testableScreenshot(name)`.
+One command that has no `testable-utils` equivalent is `await browser.testableScreenshot(name)`.
 This command takes a screenshot and puts it in the output directory to be collected as part of the test results.
 It also includes a prefix to make it easier to identify: `[region]-[chunk]-[user]-[iteration]-[name].png`.
 Tests are broken up into chunks, and within each chunk users and iterations are numbered starting at 0.
 So for example `us-east-1-123-0-0-MyHomePage.png` would be chunk id 123, first user, first iteration, image name `MyHomePage`.

 ### Command Mappings